billsix/cprogrammingbook/doc/06-Structs.rst

 must be below the declarations!

-A declaration inside a function (block scope) can, using various techniques outlined in Chapter 4 and Chapter 8, be made to refer to an object that has either external or internal linkage.
+A declaration inside a function (block scope) can, using various techniques outlined in :ref:`functions` and :ref:`specialized`, be made to refer to an object that has either external or internal linkage.
 If you've managed to do that, and it's not likely to happen by accident, then you can't initialize